buddhist-uni/buddhist-uni.github.io/_content/monographs/gentle-way-of-buddhist-meditation_samararatne-godwin.md

 achieve a mind that is free.
 So the importance of meditation is learning to achieve a mind that is free, a mind that is happy, a mind that is peaceful, a mind that has loving-kindness.

-A representation of Goodwin Samararatne's talks given in Hong Kong in 1997.
+This is a representation of Goodwin Samararatne's talks given in Hong Kong in 1997.

 In these talks, Samararatne explains a variety of topics related to meditation on loving-kindness and mindfulness, especially in daily life.